-- 1. Make available, within 48 hours of being notified of the need for hospital/homebound services, information and instructional materials, which may include a syllabus, textbooks, materials, on-line information, assignments, handouts, readings, quizzes, and tests. - 2.
+- 1. Make available, within 48 hours of being notified of the need for hospital homebound services, information and instructional materials, which may include a syllabus, textbooks, materials, online information, assignments, handouts, readings, guizzes, and tests. - 2.
 Work collaboratively with the homebound teacher to exchange information, strategies, assessment tools, and instructional materials relative to the student's instructional needs and to facilitate use of technology for instruction (if applicable). - 3.
 In collaboration with the homebound teacher, make modifications and accommodations regarding assignments and activities as necessary for the homebound setting without compromising educational integrity.
-Since not all classroom activities will be appropriate in a hospital/homebound setting, some assignments may be eliminated, altered, or replaced for a student in the homebound setting. - 4.
-Communicate with the homebound teacher, preferably weekly, but at least biweekly, to remain informed about the student's academic progress, effort, and circumstances and to keep the homebound teacher informed about classroom activities. - 5.
+Since not all classroom activities will be appropriate in a hospital homebound setting, some assignments may be eliminated, altered, or replaced for a student in the homebound setting. - 4.
+Communicate with the homebound teacher, preferably weekly, to remain informed about the student's academic progress, effort, and circumstances and to keep the homebound teacher informed about classroom activities. - 5.
 Receive all completed work from the homebound teacher within one week of its completion, unless other arrangements are made. - 6.
 Grade work within an appropriate timeframe to ensure that the student is provided with timely feedback on academic progress. - 7.
 Determine the student's quarter, semester, and final grades based on completed work, even if the student has not attended school during the school year.
-Note: hospital/homebound students are marked as attending even if they do not come to the school.
+Note: hospital homebound students are marked as attending even if they do not come to the school.
 If the student received both classroom and homebound instruction during a given grading period, the quarterly, semester, and final grades assigned by the classroom teacher reflect grades earned in both settings. - 8.
 If the student is expected to take a final examination, coordinate with the homebound teacher and provide a copy of the exam and all preparatory materials. - 9.
-If the student is eligible for the FSAA, work with the homebound teacher to provide the appropriate evidence. - 10.
+Ensure testing coordinator is including student on any district-wide and state-wide tests. - 10.
 Encourage student engagement in appropriate and medically approved school activities. - 11.
 Provide instructional materials and/or assignments for P.E., fine arts, and elective courses to the designated school staff member, when appropriate. - 12.
-Immediately contact the ESE Program Specialist and the LEA if concerns arise. - 13.
-Participate in the hospital/homebound student's school reintegration process
+Immediately contact the ESE Hospital Homebound Program Specialist and the LEA if concerns arise. - 13.
+Participate in the hospital homebound student's school reintegration process